patrick-kiwi/esp32_custom_pulse/README.md

 #> idf.py create some-project-name

 2) open the newly created directory, copy and paste my source code from main/esp32_custom_pulse.c into your main/some-project-name.c and then save
 3) type the following to set the tartet to esp32c3 esp32s3 or whatever...
+If you type "idf.py set-target" without a target it lists all the options.
 #> idf.py set-target esp32
 #> idf.py build
 4) Figure out what COM port you're using (Arduino IDE is a handy tool for that)